apache/calcite/TUTORIAL.md

 }
 ```

-You can use this approach for any type of schema, not just JDBC.
+You can use this approach to create a clone schema on any type of
+schema, not just JDBC.

-We plan to develop more sophisticated caching strategies, and a more
+The cloning adapter isn't the be-all and end-all.
+We plan to develop
+more sophisticated caching strategies, and a more complete and
-complete and efficient implementation of in-memory tables, but for now
+efficient implementation of in-memory tables, but for now the cloning
-the cloning JDBC adapter shows what is possible and allows us to try
+JDBC adapter shows what is possible and allows us to try out our
-out our initial implementations.
+initial implementations.

 ## Further topics